Victor Harbor

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Victor Harbor's suburb has a lower income level than the national average according to AreaSearch's aggregation of latest ATO data for financial year 2023.
-The median income among taxpayers in Victor Harbor is $38,548 and the average income stands at $49,250.
-These figures compare with Rest of SA's median income of $48,920 and average income of $58,933 respectively.
-Based on a Wage Price Index growth rate of 8.8% since financial year 2023, estimates for September 2025 suggest the median income would be approximately $41,940 and the average income around $53,584.
-Census data shows that incomes in Victor Harbor fall between the 1st and 5th percentiles nationally for households, families, and individuals.
-The majority of locals (1,968 people, or 37.6%) have incomes ranging from $400 to $799 per week, contrasting with regional levels where the $1,500 to $2,999 bracket is most common at 27.5%.
-A significant proportion of households (46.0%) earn below $800 weekly, indicating affordability pressures for many residents.
-Housing affordability pressures are severe in Victor Harbor, with only 83.8% of income remaining after housing costs, ranking at the 3rd percentile nationally.
+Victor Harbor suburb's income level is lower than average nationally, per latest ATO data aggregated by AreaSearch for financial year ended June 2023.
+Median income among taxpayers in Victor Harbor was $38,548, with an average of $49,250.
+These figures compare to Regional SA's median and average incomes of $48,920 and $58,933 respectively.
+Based on a 10.17% increase since June 2023 (Wage Price Index growth), estimated current incomes as of March 2026 are approximately $42,468 median and $54,259 average.
+Census data shows Victor Harbor's household, family, and personal incomes all fall between the 1st and 5th percentiles nationally.
+Income distribution reveals that 37.6% of locals (1,851 people) earn between $400 and $799 weekly, contrasting with regional levels where the $1,500 to $2,999 bracket leads at 27.5%.
+Notably, 46.0% of households in Victor Harbor earn below $800 weekly, indicating affordability pressures for many residents.
+Housing affordability pressures are severe, with only 83.8% of income remaining after housing costs, ranking at the 3rd percentile nationally.

 Frequently Asked Questions - Income